UKRI policy - articles submitted on or after 1 April 2022:

 If you are funded by Wellcome Trust, the British Heart Foundation, Bloodwise, Versus Arthritis, Cancer Research UK, or Parkinson's UK you will need to arrange for any published research which acknowledges their support to be made openly available.

-Wellcome have announced that their open access policy will be changing from 1 January 2021 so that it is in full alignment with Plan S. Until 2021, researchers and institutions must comply with the current OA policy.
-The Trust has produced a set of FAQs to help clarify the changes.
+Wellcome's open access policy changed on 1 January 2021 to fully align with Plan S. The Trust produced a set of FAQs to help clarify the changes.

 The ERC supports open access and promotes the basic principle of open access to research data.